nklopstock611/turing-machine-interpreter/README.md

 # turing-machine-interpreter
-Little interpreter for a Turing Machine like language.
+Interpreter for a little Turing Machine like language.

 It consists of a long tape and a head that can move to the left and to the right, and can write and read characters.